On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Discussion

-In terms of effort, the use of an automated tool like Intel Neural Compressor for applying the quantization operator suggests a streamlined and automated process for Edge AI model deployment.
-This implies that, right now, the quantization process can be performed without manual effort and intervention, as a tool automates the necessary modifications to achieve model quantization.
-Yet, while applying quantization to models from the ONNX Model ZOO and torchvision.models subpackage, we observed that some of the models contain unsupported ONNX operations that are not listed in the supported ONNX schema\footnote{https://github.com/onnx/onnx/blob/main/docs/Operators.md}, due to which the model may not be feasible for quantization without additional modifications or workarounds.
-For instance, while converting models from Pytorch to ONNX format, the converted ONNX models can include custom layers or operations that are specific to the Pytorch framework and hence lack quantization support in ONNX.
+In terms of effort, the use of an automated tool like Intel Neural Compressor for applying the Quantization operator suggests a streamlined and automated process for Edge AI model deployment.
+This implies that, right now, the Quantization process can be performed without manual effort and intervention, as a tool automates the necessary modifications to achieve model Quantization.
+Yet, while applying Quantization to models from the ONNX Model ZOO and torchvision.models subpackage, we observed that some of the models contain unsupported ONNX operations that are not listed in the supported ONNX schema\footnote{https://github.com/onnx/onnx/blob/main/docs/Operators.md}, due to which the model may not be feasible for Quantization without additional modifications or workarounds.
+For instance, while converting models from Pytorch to ONNX format, the converted ONNX models can include custom layers or operations that are specific to the Pytorch framework and hence lack Quantization support in ONNX.

-On the other hand, applying the Early Exit operator on Identity/Quantized models and the Partitioning operator on Identity/Quantized Early Exit models currently requires manual analysis of the ONNX computational graphs using the Netron Visualizer tool \footnote{https://github.com/lutzroeder/netron} and manual modifications of the neural network using ONNX Python APIs.
+On the other hand, applying the Early Exit operator on Identity/Quantized models and the Partitioning operator on Identity/Quantized Early Exit models currently requires manual analysis of the ONNX computational graphs using the Netron Visualizer tool~\footnote{https://github.com/lutzroeder/netron} and manual modifications of the neural network using ONNX Python APIs.
 We observed that performing these deployment operators on ONNX models from other classes (e.g., textual inference task), was not always feasible due to the complex architecture of the ONNX computational graph.
-The complex architecture of such models includes various layers, connections, and branching structures that can make it difficult to identify suitable partition points or early exit points.
+The complex architecture of such models includes various layers, connections, and branching structures that can make it difficult to identify suitable Partition points or early exit points.
 In such cases, applying these operators might require significant manual analysis and modifications of the model's computational graph, which can be time-consuming and error-prone.
+Below are the crucial points that highlights why the results are helpful for MLOps and in which cases:

+\textbf{Empirical Foundation for Deployment Choices} The study delivers data-backed insights on how different black-box deployment operators (Quantization, Early Exit, Partitioning) and their combinations affect latency and accuracy across Mobile, Edge, and Cloud tiers.
+MLOps engineers often struggle with trial-and-error deployment tuning—this study systematically removes the guesswork by evaluating 20+ configurations in controlled, realistic environments.